HailToDodongo/tiny3d/docs/modelOpt.md

 - Index buffers are DMA'd, so they must align to 8 bytes on the RSP.<br>
 However the vertex slot size is only div. by 4 so we need assume one possible index less if we start on an odd slot.<br>
-This needs to be done since we can't overwrite previous data which would corrupt active vertices.
+This needs to be done since we can't overwrite previous data which would corrupt active vertices.<br>
+Overwriting the data after, which would be 2 bytes of garbage is ok, as it contains the clipping buffers.